Authors and Ebooks: Ebook Platforms for Libraries, Ebook Distribution Services, and Ebook Appsa

 In order to reach these platforms, you need to use an ebook distributor.

-Newsflash: You can’t just walk into a library and with your ebook file on a USB thumb drive.
+Newsflash: You can’t just walk into a library with your ebook file on a USB thumb drive.
 You can’t just email a librarian a PDF or an EPUB file and ask for payment.

 Libraries don’t buy ebooks on Amazon and put them into their system.